 Yes, Colombian law specifically regulates prize promotions when there is an element of chance in the selection of a winner.

-Considering that article 336 of the Colombian Constitution establishes that all profits from prize promotions and gambling activities where winners are chosen randomly, are considered as a state monopoly, such activities can only be performed with a governmental authorization and by paying the corresponding fee.
+Article 336 of the Colombian Constitution establishes that all profits from prize promotions and gambling activities where winners are chosen randomly, are considered as a state monopoly; nevertheless, the state might authorize private entities or individuals to perform such activities.
+In this event, such activities can only be performed with a governmental authorization and by paying the corresponding fee.

 Yes.
 However, see also Other local requirements section.

-- No financial contribution from the participants is required by the organizer (irrespective of whether reimbursement of the financial contribution is offered in the terms and conditions)
+No financial contribution from the participants is required by the organiser (irrespective of whether reimbursement of the financial contribution is offered in the terms and conditions); or

-- It is a promotional lottery as mentioned in article L. 121-20 of the Consumer Code that is not an unfair commercial practice under article L. 121-1 (which means in particular that entry conditions must at all time be clear, express and transparent)
+It is a promotional lottery as mentioned in Article L. 121-20 of the Consumer Code that is not an unfair commercial practice under Article L. 121-1 (which means in particular that entry conditions must at all times be clear, express and transparent).

-Under Section L. 121-20 of the Consumer Code, a chance-based prize draw consisting of a promotion organized by professionals to consumers is lawful to the extent it is not an unfair commercial practice.
+Under Article L.121-20 of the Consumer Code, a chance-based prize draw consisting of a promotion organized by professionals to consumers is lawful to the extent it is not an unfair commercial practice.

 Unfair commercial practices are either: